doctypedev/sintesi/README.md

 - `--dry-run` - Preview changes without writing files
 - `--auto-commit` - Automatically commit changes to git
 - `--no-ai` - Skip AI generation (useful for testing CI/CD pipelines without consuming tokens - does not update documentation content)
+- `--prune` - Automatically remove missing symbols (deleted/renamed code) from the map and markdown
 - `--verbose` - Show detailed output

 **What it does:**
-1. Detects which documentation is outdated
+1. Detects outdated documentation (drift) and new untracked symbols.
-2. Sends old signature + new signature to GPT-4
+2. Sends old signature + new signature to GPT-4.
-3. Receives updated, intelligent documentation
+3. Receives updated, intelligent documentation.
-4. Injects content into your Markdown files
+4. Injects content into your Markdown files (updating existing anchors or creating new ones).
-5. Updates `doctype-map.json` with new hashes
+5. Updates `doctype-map.json` with new hashes.
+6. (Optional) Prunes dead entries if `--prune` is used.
-6. (Optional) Auto-commits with message: `🤖 Doctype Bot: Auto-fix documentation for login`
+7. (Optional) Auto-commits with message: `🤖 Doctype Bot: Auto-fix documentation for login`

 ## CI/CD Integration

 > **🚧 In Progress**
 >
 > CI/CD integration workflows are currently being finalized.
 Full GitHub Actions, GitLab CI, and other platform integrations will be documented here soon.
 >
 > Basic usage in CI:
 > ```bash
 > doctype check  # Fails with exit code 1 if drift detected
 > ```

 ---

 ## How It Works